John Miller (police official): Career

-Miller began work as a journalist in 1983 for WNEW, a local New York City television station.
-From 1985 to 1994, he worked as an investigative journalist for WNBC, another local New York television station.
-During his tenure at the station, he conducted several interviews with John Gotti.
+Miller began work as a journalist in 1983 for WNEW, a television station in New York City.
+From 1985 to 1994, he worked as an investigative journalist for WNBC, another New York television station.
+Several times during his tenure at the station, he interviewed John Gotti.

-From 1994 to 1995, he served as the Deputy Commissioner of Public Information (chief spokesman) for the New York City Police Department, a move that some of his colleagues considered "going over to the dark side."
+From 1994 to 1995, he served as the NYPD's chief spokesman as Deputy Commissioner of Public Information. a move that some of his colleagues considered "going over to the dark side".
 He was hired at the request of then Commissioner William Bratton.

-Miller worked as an ABC News correspondent beginning in 1995.
-Using an al-Qaeda agent in London as an intermediary, Miller was able to make contact with Mohammed Atef to request an interview with Osama bin Laden in May 1998.
-Miller was instructed to travel to Islamabad, Pakistan, and was escorted over the Afghanistan-Pakistan border to meet bin Laden in a camp near Kandahar.
-He asked bin Laden questions that were translated into Arabic by an al-Qaeda translator, but bin Laden's answers were not translated, so Miller was not immediately aware of what bin Laden was saying during the interview.
+Miller returned to journalism in 1995 as a ABC News correspondent.
+Using an al-Qaeda agent in London as an intermediary, Miller asked Mohammed Atef for an interview with Osama bin Laden in May 1998.
+Miller was told to go to Islamabad, Pakistan, and was escorted over the Afghan–Pakistani border to meet bin Laden in a camp near Kandahar.
+He asked bin Laden questions that were translated into Arabic by an al-Qaeda translator; bin Laden's answers were not translated, so Miller was not immediately aware of what bin Laden was saying during the interview.

-During his tenure at ABC, Miller also covered the September 11, 2001 attacks, where he sat alongside Peter Jennings for the duration of the day listening in to radio conversations from the FBI, FDNY and NYPD, informing Jennings and viewers of their content.
+During his tenure at ABC, Miller also covered the September 11, 2001 attacks, where he sat alongside Peter Jennings for the duration of the day listening in to radio conversations from the FBI, the fire department, and the NYPD, informing Jennings and viewers of their content.

-In January 2002, Miller took the post of co-anchor with Barbara Walters of the ABC News program, 20/20.
+In January 2002, Miller took the post of co-anchor with Barbara Walters of the ABC News program 20/20.